Baking & Pastry Arts

 Notes

-- After attending an information session, students must meet with a BPA faculty member to determine student readiness as well as course availability, before being granted permission to register for courses.
+- After attending a mandatory session, students must meet with a BPA faculty member to determine student readiness as well as course availability, before being granted permission to register for courses.
+Courses will not be unlocked without completing these steps.

 - Enrollment into the program is limited to 14 seats per enrollment group.